Tim-Asher/seekForJob/README.md

 ### Project Description

 SeekForJob is a job-seeking and posting platform designed to connect job seekers with employers efficiently.
-The platform allows users to post job openings, search for job opportunities, and apply for competitions by submitting videos.
+The platform allows employer to post job openings and search employees, and for users to  search for job opportunities, and apply for a job by submitting Cv.
 SeekForJob provides an intuitive user experience for both job seekers and employers while offering a robust backend system for managing users, job postings, and applications.

 ## Technologies Used